vmware-tanzu/velero/site/content/docs/v0.8.0/cloud-common.md

+---
-# Set up Ark with your cloud provider
+title: "Set up Ark with your cloud provider"
+layout: docs
+---

 To run Ark with your cloud provider, you specify provider-specific settings for the Ark server.
 In version 0.7.0 and later, you can run Ark in any namespace, which requires additional customization.
 See [Run in custom namespace][3].